-Tizen 3.0 shown off in new photos using Samsung Galaxy S 4Alex Wagner - Deputy Managing Editor, News Desk
+Tizen 3.0 shown off in new photos using Samsung Galaxy S 4Alex Wagner - Editorial Director of News and Content

 We've seen bits and pieces of the Intel and Samsung-backed Tizen OS on a few occasions this year, getting peeks at the work-in-progress platform as it gets ready for a proper public launch.
 Today we're getting another early look at Tizen, but this time the software being previewed is a new, more refined version of the OS running on a Samsung Galaxy S 4.